-(Ed.
-Note: For the complete Freeport-Wells girls' basketball game story, please visit theforecaster.net)
+Ed.
+Note: For the complete South Portland-Bonny Eagle boys’ basketball and Scarborough-McAuley girls’ basketball game stories, please visit theforecaster.net)

-There was plenty of drama during last week's action.
+There was plenty of drama and even a dose of surprise during last week’s action.

 The hour is getting late for those teams hoping to qualify for the playoffs and for those who are in, getting optimal position is still the biggest concern.